 Many others claim that the absence of a father and a weak single mother is the root cause.
 None of them wants to acknowledge the reality that some people are just born different and that being gay isn’t the latest fashion accessory.

 Then there’s the conspiracy theory that claims that our successful black actors have only been allowed to rise after being inducted into Hollyweird by either taking a role where they have had to kiss a man or wear a dress or commit a homosexual act in private so that the powers that be have something to hold over them later.
 Providing they agree to be emasculated in some way they will be given their rising star.

-The ignorance is mind numbing.
+The ignorance is mind-numbing.

 If Bill Cosby was white

 This one is hard to swallow.
-Bill Cosby stands accused of sexual assaulting 50 or more women.
+Bill Cosby stands accused of sexually assaulting 50 or more women.
 The fact that so many women have recounted similar stories about the actor should indicate that there is no smoke without fire.
 Sadly, black people really want to hold on to Cosby’s shining star and perpetuating conspiracy theories and obfuscating the issue.

-The majority of sexual assault are not reported to the police (an average of 68% of assaults in the last five years were not reported).
+The majority of sexual assaults are not reported to the police (an average of 68% of assaults in the last five years were not reported).
 And with the backlash from people who confuse Cosby the actor with Cliff Huxtable the character, it makes you wonder how many victims will stay silent in 2016.
 Some people believe Cosby should be left alone because he’s an old man now.

 Are these the same people who would ignore a child who told them that uncle Charlie was molesting them?
 It makes you wonder.
 People are creating memes about how white people have gotten away with the same thing or worse instead of having honest discussions about how we hide these dark secrets to protect our black men.